Skip to main content

 What is Walrus Console?

 Walrus Console is the developer-first interface for interacting with the Walrus network.
 It gives you a hosted place to store, manage, and serve data without running your own Walrus client or handling wallets and tokens directly.
-You sign in, get an API key, and upload your first file in minutes, then manage everything from one place.
+You sign in and upload your first file in minutes, then manage everything from one place; when you want programmatic access, you mint an API key.

 Walrus Console is available on Mainnet through a closed, invite-only beta.
-Some capabilities described in this documentation are planned to ship at general availability or later, and the structure might change before GA.
+Some capabilities below are planned to ship at general availability or later, and the structure might change before GA.
 Availability is called out per feature below.

 How Console relates to Walrus